Mark Cerny: The Method process

 Cerny established the Method process in 2002 while consulting with Naughty Dog, Insomniac, and other Sony first-party studios.
 Cerny observed that there were completely different approaches needed in the preproduction stage and the production stage of video game development, and that it was impossible to put a timeline on the creative process.
 He suggested that the pre-production stage should be freeform, allowing the creative persons to explore a game's viability prior to full development.
 The end product of the preproduction stage under the Method process should be a "publishable first playable" version of the game that can be used to determine the viability of the title.
 This version does not need to be content-complete but provide enough to be used in playtesting from potential consumers.
 If the game at this state does not excite players, then the game idea should be set aside before too much effort is put into it.
 Once the decision is made to move forward on the game, then Cerny recommends by the Method that the typical use of scheduled milestones and deliverables to keep the project on track.

 Personal life

 While working under Sega in Japan during the 1980s and 1990s, Cerny learned Japanese.
-He met his future wife in Japan, who helped him to establish Cerny Games, which she continues to manage to this day.
+He met his future wife in Japan, who helped him to establish Cerny Games, which she continues to manage.